 You really want to use the right tool when pruning trees.
 If you’re grabbing the wrong tools you can do some minor damage to the tree bark, which really isn’t ideal.
 Here are our recommendations:

 - Secateurs – The most important tool is going to be a nice sharp pair of secateurs (or “nippers” as we call them).
 These will be what you use for shaping and cutting off anything that is 3/4 inch in diameter and smaller.

-- Folding pocket saw – We recommend Opinel knives, we’ve used them for 25 years and they’re a great quality tool.
+- Folding pocket saw – One of our favorite garden tools is Opinel knives.
+We’ve used them for 25 years and they’re a great quality tool.
 This pocket saw will be handy for sawing off any deadwood or branches that are about 1 inch in diameter.